 By going through the affinity mapping process, you'll find trends in your research, learn more about your customers, and brainstorm new ideas to make the user experience better.

-Before you get started with your affinity diagram, let's review some best practices below.
+Before you get started with your affinity diagram, let's review some best practices to help you do it right the first time.

 Affinity Diagram Best Practices